phpinternalsbook/PHP-Internals-Book/Book/php_ecosystem/compiling_php.rst

     Build complete.
     Don't forget to run 'make test'

-``make test`` will run the PHP CLI binary that was built against our test suite, located in the different *tests/* directories of the PHP source tree.
+``make test`` will run the PHP CLI binary against our test suite, which is located in the different *tests/* directories of the PHP source tree.
 As a default build is run against approximately 9000 tests (less for a minimal build, more if you enable additional extensions) this can take several minutes.
 The ``make test`` command is currently not parallel, so specifying the ``-jN`` option will not make it faster.

 If this is the first time you compile PHP on your platform, we encourage you to run the test suite.
 Depending on your OS and your build environment you may find bugs in PHP by running the tests.
 If there are any failures, the script will ask whether you want to send a report to our QA platform, which will allow contributors to analyze the failures.
-Note that it is quite normal to have a few failing tests and your build will likely work well as long as you don't see hundreds of failures.
+Note that it is quite normal to have a few failing tests and your build will likely work well as long as you don't see dozens of failures.

 The ``make test`` command internally invokes the ``run-tests.php`` file using your CLI binary.
-Run ``sapi/cli/php run-tests.php --help`` to display a list options this script accepts.
+You can run ``sapi/cli/php run-tests.php --help`` to display a list of options this script accepts.

 If you manually run ``run-tests.php`` you need to specify either the ``-p`` or ``-P`` option (or an ugly environment variable)::